 Q: How can I get a job in the marijuana/cannabis industry?

-A: I will be adding an employment overview section to this website soon!
-In the meantime you can find lots of job listings on individual company websites and general recruiting sites like Indeed.com or cannabis-specific sites like Vangst.com.
+A: You can start by reviewing the employment advice section of this website!
+You can find lots of job listings on individual company websites and general recruiting sites like Indeed.com or cannabis-specific sites like Vangst.com.

-Q: When will recreational cannabis be legalized in Canada?
+Q: When was recreational cannabis legalized in Canada?

 A: Originally the date was set by the Federal Liberal government for July 1, 2018.
-However due to delays in having the Cannabis Act approved by the Senate the date is now undetermined and will likely be later in 2018.
+However due to delays in having the Cannabis Act approved by the Senate the date was delayed until Oct 17, 2018.

-Q: Why does the title of your course and your website refer to the term “marijuana” rather than “cannabis”?
+Q: Why does your website and the title of your course refer to the term “marijuana” rather than “cannabis”?

-A: This is a great question as these two terms both have significant historical meaning dating back to the early 20th century when marijuana/cannabis was first made illegal in Colorado and elsewhere.
-The practical reason for my choice to use the term “marijuana” was that the state legislation that legalized the industry in Colorado used that term and the ongoing regulatory bodies that oversee the industry (e.g. the Colorado state Marijuana Enforcement Division) also use that term.
+A: This is an important question as these two terms both have significant historical meaning dating back to the early 20th century when marijuana/cannabis was first made illegal in Colorado and elsewhere.
+The practical reason I chose to use the term “marijuana” was that the ballot initiative and state legislation that legalized the industry in Colorado used that term, as does the primary state regulatory body that oversees the industry (Marijuana Enforcement Division).
 Some jurisdictions including Canada that have taken later action to legalize some aspect of the product have made use of the term “cannabis” and I have come to understand why many prefer that term over “marijuana”.

 Q: Why are some cannabis companies able to be publicly traded and others are not?